-AMMC Ambulance Service is a 24 hour a day/7 day a week/365 days a year, Advanced Life Support Service with bases located in Paragould, Rector and Corning.
+AMMC Ambulance Service is a 24 hour a day/7 day a week/365 days a year, Advanced Life Support Service with four total bases; two located in Paragould, one in Rector and one in Corning.
 We have a central dispatch center located in Paragould for dispatching all bases.
-All EMT's and Paramedics are State Certified and/or National Registered and trained in advanced care for all ages.
-Most EMT's are trained in advanced courses such as BTLS (Basic Trauma Life Support), ACLS (Advanced Cardiac Life Support) and PALS (Pediatric Advanced Life Support).
+All EMT's and Paramedics are State Licensed and/or National Registered and trained in advanced care for all ages.
+All Paramedics are trained in advanced courses such as ITLS (International Trauma Life Support), ACLS (Advanced Cardiac Life Support) and PALS (Pediatric Advanced Life Support).
 AMMC Ambulance Service personnel strive to maintain continuous advancement in their skills to provide the highest level of pre-hospital care to the community.
 The community can be assured that when they call for an emergency that they will receive prompt and proficient care starting at the place of injury or sickness until they arrive at the appropriate healthcare facility.

 In An Emergency, Call 911 Immediately.

 The ambulance personnel initiate treatment and maintain breathing while transporting patients to Arkansas Methodist Medical Center.
 Many people feel they can get their loved one to the hospital before the ambulance can arrive to the house.
 However, the ambulance service is important not so much for speed as for the interventions personnel can accomplish en route.

 Call an Ambulance when Someone Is:

 - Having trouble breathing or breathing strangely.